The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives

 Learning Center Experience coordinate patient care, physician practice, and other areas of the industry.
-The Associate of Applied Science in Medical Assisting program at Kaplan University is designed to prepare you enter a fast-growing, versatile area in the health care industry.*
+The Associate of Applied Science in Medical Assisting program at Kaplan University is designed to prepare you to enter a fast-growing, versatile area in the health care industry.*

 As a medical assistant, you will interact with patients, physicians, and additional health care providers on a regular basis.
 Through a combination of traditional teaching and hands-on training, this program is designed to help you acquire the knowledge and skills to become a professional medical assistant and a vital